-- By default, WebRTC traffic should follow typical IP routing, i.e., WebRTC should use the same interface used for HTTP traffic, and only the system's 'typical' public addresses should be visible to the application.
-However, in the interest of optimal media quality, it should be possible to enable WebRTC to make use of all network interfaces to determine the ideal route. - 2.
-By default, WebRTC should be able to negotiate direct peer-topeer connections between endpoints (i.e., without traversing a NAT or relay server), by providing a minimal set of local IP addresses to the application for use in the ICE process.
-This ensures that applications that need true peer-to-peer routing for bandwidth or latency reasons can operate successfully.
-However, it should be possible to suppress these addresses (with the resultant impact on direct connections) if desired. - 3.
-By default, WebRTC traffic should not be sent through proxy servers, due to the media quality problems associated with sending WebRTC traffic over TCP, which is almost always used when communicating with proxies, as well as proxy performance issues that may result from proxying WebRTC's long-lived, high-bandwidth connections.
+By default, WebRTC traffic should follow typical IP routing, i.e., WebRTC should use the same interface used for HTTP traffic, and only the system's 'typical' public addresses (or those of an enterprise TURN server, if present) should be visible to the application.
+However, in the interest of optimal media quality, it should be possible to enable WebRTC to make use of all network interfaces to determine the ideal route.

+- By default, WebRTC should be able to negotiate direct peer-topeer connections between endpoints (i.e., without traversing a NAT or relay server).
+This ensures that applications that need true peer-to-peer routing for bandwidth or latency reasons can operate successfully. - 3.
+It should be possible to configure WebRTC to not disclose private local IP addresses, to avoid the issues associated with web applications learning such addresses.
+This document does not require this to be the default state, as there is no currently defined mechanism that can satisfy this requirement as well as the aforementioned requirement to allow direct peer-to-peer connections. - 4.
+By default, WebRTC traffic should not be sent through proxy servers, due to the media quality problems associated with sending WebRTC traffic over TCP, which is almost always used when communicating with such proxies, as well as proxy performance issues that may result from proxying WebRTC's long-lived, high-bandwidth connections.
 However, it should be possible to force WebRTC to send its traffic through a configured proxy if desired.